 Then, spoiler alert: Here are the answers.

-1. What year was the first year that a Stanford Medicine researcher won a Nobel Prize?
+1. When did the first Stanford Medicine researcher win a Nobel Prize?

 b) 1959.
 The late Arthur Kornberg, MD, shared the Nobel Prize in Physiology or Medicine with Severo Ochoa, who at that time was at New York University.
 Kornberg was honored for the test-tube synthesis of DNA, the blueprint of heredity, and Ochoa for the synthesis of RNA, the genetic message derived from DNA.

 2. In what year, or years, did Stanford Medicine researchers win both the Nobel Prize in Physiology/Medicine and the Nobel Prize in Chemistry?

 d) Both 2006 and 2013.
 In 2006, Andrew Fire, PhD, professor of pathology and of genetics, was awarded the Nobel Prize in Physiology or Medicine for his discovery related to RNA interference; and Roger Kornberg, PhD, a professor of structural biology, received the Nobel Prize in Chemistry for his multidisciplinary research into how DNA is converted into RNA, a process known as transcription.

 In 2013, Thomas Südhof, MD, PhD, professor of molecular and cellular physiology, won the physiology/medicine prize for his work in exploring how neurons in the brain communicate across synapses; and Michael Levitt, PhD, a professor of structural biology, won the chemistry prize for the development of multi-scale models for complex chemical systems.

-3. Which of these quotes are NOT from a Stanford Medicine Nobel laureate after learning he'd been awarded the prize?
+3. Which of these quotes is NOT from a Stanford Medicine Nobel laureate after learning he'd been awarded the prize?

 a) "I'm trying to think of something very suitable to say.
 What do you think I should say?"
 This quote came from Doris Lessing, who was awarded the Nobel Prize in Literature in 2007.